StephenGenusa/Crestron-Device-Documenter/README.md

 Generates good looking HTML Documentation for normal and hidden Crestron device commands.
 32-bit binary available from release page.

 ----------
-June 12th, 2017 - Updated to handle new touchscreen firmware and RF gateway firmware that provide help in a slightly different format than other devices.
+July 23rd, 2017 - Largely rewritten to clean up the code and add new functionality in and conform to PEP8.
+The program will now take a second commandline parameter, a filename that points to a text file containing known or "word of mouth" commands that are not included in the existing help commands.
+These will be tested for, saved to a .upc file, and added to the HTML documentation if they exist.
+I plan to do additional testing and cleanup.

 ----------
 - Written using Python 2.7